WATSON 786 10 mg (Chlordiazepoxide 10 mg)

 Pill imprint WATSON 786 10 mg has been identified as Chlordiazepoxide hydrochloride 10 mg.

 Chlordiazepoxide is used in the treatment of alcohol withdrawal; anxiety; light sedation; opiate withdrawal; burning mouth syndrome (and more), and belongs to the drug class benzodiazepines.
 FDA has not classified the drug for risk during pregnancy.
-Chlordiazepoxide 10 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Chlordiazepoxide 10 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 10 mg